krishna18developer/lib-management/README.md

 ## Sample Data

-The `sample_data` directory contains example JSON files that can be copied to the application's root directory:
+Sample data is automatically copied to the `data` directory when running the application for the first time.
+The `sample_data` directory contains:
 - `books.json`: Sample book records
 - `users.json`: Sample user records

-To use the sample data:
-1. Copy the files from `sample_data` to the application's root directory
-2. Start the application

 ## Data Storage

-The application stores all data in JSON files:
+The application stores all data in JSON files in the `data` directory:
-- `books.json`: Contains all book records
+- `data/books.json`: Contains all book records
-- `users.json`: Contains all user records
+- `data/users.json`: Contains all user records

-These files are automatically created in the application's running directory when needed.
+These files are automatically created when needed.

 ## Usage